Backpacking Is Life · Updated June 2026

 Best for: heavy data users, remote workers, anyone tethering a laptop.

-Different model from Saily and Airalo — Yesim leads with unlimited data plans (Fair Usage Policy applies after a daily high-speed threshold, then throttled) and includes a built-in VPN at no extra cost.
+A different model from Saily and Airalo — Yesim leads with unlimited data plans (Fair Usage Policy applies after a daily high-speed threshold, then throttled) and includes a built-in VPN at no extra cost.
 Hotspot is allowed by default.
 Covers 33 countries on the Europe & UK regional plan.

 The VPN matters more in Europe than you’d think — UK and EU streaming services geo-block hard (BBC iPlayer, ITVX, Channel 4, ABC iView from abroad), banking apps flag foreign IPs, and hostel WiFi security is variable.
 Having a VPN built into the eSIM is genuinely useful.

-Current Europe & UK pricing (May 2026):
+Current Europe & UK pricing:

 - 1 day unlimited — ~$8.21 USD